Nollaig Casey and Arty McGlynn are a most exciting duo

 lullaby 'Seo leo Thoil', A Stor Mo Chroi' and 'Dun Na Sead, sung

-by Nollaig casey."
+by Nollaig Casey."

 Nuala O'Connor - The Irish Times

-"Casey produces a great range of sounds with her bow,
+"Casey produces a great range of sounds with her bow, from the

-patterns, full of bass lines come in an apparently infinite variety."
+full of bass lines come in an apparently infinite variety."

 Rob Adams - The Glasgow Herald

-"Guitarist Arty McGlynn shared an interesting personal
+"Guitarist Arty McGlynn shared an interesting personal memory

-a comparatively unknown showband musician, he appeared as a guest
+unknown showband musician, he appeared as a guest of folk singer David

 He stunned the crowd that night with the brillance of his guitar playing